jkk/formative/README.md

 Notice that the "Vanilla" option is selected in our generated element.

-All of the built-in form renderers make use of `render-field` when rendering forms, but not all renderers are not required to do so.
+All of the built-in form renderers make use of `render-field`, but not all renderers are required to do so.

 ### Parsing Form Data